 From Point Lobos, continue south until you reach the postcard-perfect town of Carmel-by-the-Sea.
 Known to be the slightly more upscale sister of Monterey, Carmel is identified by its quaint atmosphere, cobbled streets, cute shops and its former mayor (actor Clint Eastwood).

-Take the time to wander through this lovely little town and exploring the beautiful side streets and cute shops.
+Take the time to wander through this lovely little town and explore the beautiful side streets and cute shops.
 There are lots of nice places to pop in and see in Carmel and you’re sure to be charmed by this lovely little city.

 One quirky thing about Carmel-by-the-Sea is that it is actually illegal to wear high-heeled shoes (over two inches in height) in this town!